shouya/thinking-dumps/lazy/README.md

   (+ a b c))
 ```

-in Scheme, can be written as
+above code snippet in Scheme can be re-written in Loli as

 ```racket
 ((λ (a b c) (+ a b c))